|

 The key point to have in mind when obtaining a valuation is that

-should it ever have to be tested it should be a true and fair view
+should it ever have to be tested it should be seen as a true and

-of a person suitably experienced and qualified to assess the condition
+fair view of a person suitably experienced and qualified to assess

 |

-some doubt over this practice and it has to be better to obtain a
+over this practice so it is better to obtain a valuation from a

 V8 Register